Civil Works

 First overseas river restoration project undertaken by a South Korean construction company Included pipeline construction, park, pumping station Total length: 18km

-Nambu Water Resources Ecology Park, Bucheon, Korea
+Bukbu Water Resources Ecology Park (Gulpocheon Sewage Treatment Plant), Bucheon, Korea

 Guui Water Purification Plant, Seoul, Korea